Yqno/hosts/README.md

 Host Adresses

-Adresses for the Windows 10 Host file to Disable Telemetry Data
+Adresses for the Windows 10 Host file to Disable Telemetry, Tracking and Spy